CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Bounding Volume

 This extension enables using S2 cells and a set of bounding heights to describe a bounding volume in 3D Tiles.
 The `token` represents an S2 cell.
 The cell describes 4 vertices on the surface of the WGS84 ellipsoid for the area, and the `minimumHeight` and `maximumHeight` describe the vertical bounds with respect to the WGS84 ellipsoid.
+The [tile `transform` property](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tile-transforms) will be ignored when this extension is used for describing a tile's bounding volume.

 ![Volume](figure/../figures/volume.jpg)